trezzuri/erpnext-docs/docs/en/setting-up/print/print-settings.md

 ### 1.1 PDF or HTML

-When you email any document (like Sales Order/Invoice) from ERPNext, it is sent in the PDF or HTML format.
+When you email any document (like Sales Order/Invoice) from SOMA, it is sent in the PDF or HTML format.
 The file is sent in PDF by default.
 If you wish to send a document in the HTML format, just uncheck the option "Send Print as PDF".

 ### 1.2 Repeat Header and Footer in PDF